Donald E. Thorin

 Donald Eugene Thorin, ASC (October 12, 1934 – February 9, 2016) was an American cinematographer.

-Biography
+Early life

-Thorin was born in Omaha, Nebraska.
+Thorin was born in Omaha, Nebraska, and graduated from Creighton University.

 In 1957, he went to Hollywood and started working as mailroom at 20th Century Fox.
-Later he moved to camera department as camera loader, and started his cinematographer career from the 2nd camera assistant on The Young Lions.
+He later moved to camera department as camera loader, and started his cinematographer career from the 2nd camera assistant on The Young Lions (1958).

-He worked with Taylor Hackford (An Officer and a Gentleman, Against All Odds), Michael Ritchie (Wildcats, The Golden Child, The Couch Trip), Martin Brest (Midnight Run, Scent of a Woman), and Steve Oedekerk (Ace Ventura: When Nature Calls, Nothing to Lose).

-He was also cinematographer on well-known films such as Sylvester Stallone's Lock Up and Tango & Cash, Whoopi Goldberg's Boys on the Side, Bette Midler's The First Wives Club, and Samuel L. Jackson's Shaft.
+He also worked as a commercial desginer.

+Career

+During the 1970s, Thorin worked as a camera operator for notable cinematographers like Richard H. Kline, Jordan Cronenweth, Haskell Wexler, Owen Roizman and Gordon Willis.

+His first feature film as cinematographer was Thief (1981), which also marked the directorial debut of director Michael Mann.
+Thorin's slick, neo-noir photography was singled out in praise by critics at the time.

+He joined the American Society of Cinematographers in 1986.

+Personal life and death

-He was the father of cinematographer and TV drama director Donald E. Thorin Jr. (born 1957), and camera department Jeffrey Thorin (born 1961).
+Throin was married to his wife Dagmar for over 40 years.
+He was the father of cinematographer and TV director Donald E. Thorin Jr. (born 1957), and camera operator Jeffrey Thorin (born 1961).

+Aged 81, Thorin died in Tucson, Arizona on February 9, 2016.